midhunkalarikkal/FullDomain/Notes/MongoDB.md

 ## `Index` ##
 ================
-Suppose the collection have millions of documenets the querying will be expensive this time we need indexing for the documents.
+Suppose the collection have millions of documents the querying will be expensive this time we need indexing for the documents.
 If we are making a filed in a model `unique : true` mongodb will make this filed automatically indexing.

 1 (Ascending): Sorts and queries data in ascending order.
 -1 (Descending): Sorts and queries data in descending order.
+text: Index for searching text fields with support for stemming, scoring, and language analysis.
+hashed: Index for hashing field values to distribute data evenly across shards.
 2d: Index for querying geospatial data in a flat, two-dimensional plane.
 2dsphere: Index for querying geospatial data on a spherical surface (Earth-like geometry).
 geoHaystack: Index for fast querying of geospatial data in small areas with a supporting field.
-hashed: Index for hashing field values to distribute data evenly across shards.
-text: Index for searching text fields with support for stemming, scoring, and language analysis.

-Example : If a collection is storing the user connection to other user data and suppose the application have 1000 users and 1000 users are send 100 request then the collection will have 100000 documents this time we need indexing for our databse.
+Example : If a collection is storing the user connection to other user data and suppose the application have 1000 users and 1000 users are send 100 request then the collection will have 100000 documents this time we need indexing for our database.

 `Types of index`
 -----------------